-This gradual boost in pace is achieved because tempo runs progressively increase your lactate threshold, or the point at which your body will start to fatigue.
+This gradual boost in pace is achieved because tempo runs progressively increase your lactate threshold or the point at which your body will start to fatigue.
 This trains your body to use the byproducts of metabolism more effectively.
 With a lower threshold and less training, byproducts produced during running can cause muscle fatigue and impede your ability to maintain your run.
-For a more detailed description on lactate threshold, listen to Podcast 27.
+For a more detailed description of lactate threshold, listen to Podcast 27.

 Tempo runs may be difficult, but they’re important.

-Not only will these training runs increase your speed, they’ll also help you to focus on your pace, improve your technique, and build a tougher mental capability.
+Not only will these training runs increase your speed, but they’ll also help you to focus on your pace, improve your technique, and build a tougher mental capability.

 By employing tempo runs in your training, you are teaching your muscles how to work harder and longer which will only help you to become a faster and more efficient runner.

 Tempo runs are important in improving your performance, so make one of your weekly runs a tempo.
 Although tempo runs are considered speed work, they do not put as much stress on your body as other training runs.
 This means that you do not need a prolonged period of recovery after a tempo run.
 You can even do a tempo run one day and a long run the next.

 Tempo runs are great for any training distance, but, when preparing for races of longer distances, you should involve them during the peak of your training.